-- Interactively from the Windows Start menu.
+• Interactively from the Windows Start menu.

 Choose Start, then Programs, then Syniti Data Replication, then Service Monitor.

-In the Windows Tool Tray, click the right mouse button over the Replication Agent icon Choose Replication Agent, then Start, then either Service or Application, depending on how you installed the Replication Agent. - Interactively, on your Windows desktop by running the program: C:\Program Files\Syniti\SynitiDR_ReplicationAgent.exe. - Programmatically from your .NET environment. - By setting up the Replication Agent as a service.
+In the Windows Tool Tray, click the right mouse button over the Replication Agent icon

+- Interactively, on your Windows desktop by running the program: C:\Program Files\Syniti\SynitiDR\ReplicationAgent.exe. - Programmatically from your .NET environment. - By setting up the Replication Agent as a service.